-- 10.1 Students are required to abide by the building closing times determined for the Campus.
-Opening and closing times will be determined by an Authorised College Officer from time to time and will be shown on campus official noticeboards.
-Buildings and other campus premises or grounds are to be vacated at any time when required by an Authorised Officer of the College. - 10.2 In the interests of safety and student welfare persons under the age of 18 years are not permitted on campus unless expressly authorised by the Dean and Director.
+6.1 Students are required to abide by the building closing times determined for the Campus.
+Opening and closing times will be determined by an authorised College Officer from time to time and will be shown on campus official noticeboards.
+Buildings and other campus premises or grounds are to be vacated at any time when required by an authorised Officer of the College.

+6.2 In the interests of safety and student welfare persons under the age of 16 years are not permitted on campus unless expressly authorised by the Dean and Director.

-- 10.3 In the interests of general comfort and safety, students, staff and visitors are required to obey the campus rules formulated with regard to smoking, eating and drinking. - 10.4 Students seeking to serve alcoholic drinks at a social function on campus are required to have permission of the Dean and Director or delegate. - 10.5 Students who fail to comply with these rules may be required to show cause why they should not lose their entitlement to membership and privileges of the College, and subsequently may be subject to such penalty as may be determined by the Dean and Director. - 10.6 Animals are not permitted on any part of the campus except with the permission of an Authorised College Officer.
+6.3 In the interests of general comfort and safety, students, staff and visitors are required to obey the campus rules formulated with regard to smoking, eating and drinking.

+6.4 Students seeking to serve alcoholic drinks at a social function on campus are required to have permission of the Dean and Director or delegate.

+6.5 Students who fail to comply with these rules may be required to show cause why they should not lose their entitlement to membership and privileges of the College, and subsequently may be subject to such penalty as may be determined by the Dean and Director.

-11. TRAFFIC AND PARKING RULES
+6.6 Animals are not permitted on any part of the campus except with the permission of an authorised College Officer.

+Traffic and Parking Rules

-- 11.1 The College grounds are private property and the College has the right to regulate the entry of individuals and vehicles and their behaviour and operation within the grounds.
-Students may not bring vehicles onto College grounds unless they have the express permission of the College Secretary and accept the College Traffic and Parking Rules and the penalties for infringement of those rules. - 11.2 Any vehicle brought onto the grounds is required to be driven, parked and managed in compliance with the College traffic and parking rules and signs, and in observance of the directions of Authorised College Officers. - 11.3 The College accepts no responsibility for any damage caused to vehicles while travelling, standing or parked in the grounds, nor for damage to or loss of accessories or contents. - 11.4 The bringing and driving of vehicles, cycles or scooters on paths, grassed areas, or elsewhere on any College site, save for roads and car parks, is prohibited except with the permission of an Authorised College Officer. - 11.5 Subject to the above, the provisions of the Motor Traffic Act and the regulations made under it shall be observed in the College site so far as these can be applied to the circumstances. - 11.6 Notwithstanding any of the following provisions, the bringing and management of any vehicles, conveyance or animal onto, and while on the College site shall be subject to the directions of any Authorised College Officer.
+7.1 The College grounds are private property and the College has the right to regulate the entry of individuals and vehicles and their behaviour and operation within the grounds.
+Students may not bring vehicles onto College grounds unless they have the express permission of the College Secretary and accept the College Traffic and Parking Rules and the penalties for infringement of those rules.

+7.2 Any vehicle brought onto the grounds is required to be driven, parked and managed in compliance with the College traffic and parking rules and signs, and in observance of the directions of authorised College Officers.

+7.3 The College accepts no responsibility for any damage caused to vehicles while travelling, standing or parked in the grounds, nor for damage to or loss of accessories or contents.

+7.4 The bringing and driving of vehicles, cycles or scooters on paths, grassed areas, or elsewhere on any College site, save for roads and car parks, is prohibited except with the permission of an authorised College Officer.

-- 11.7 Parking is permitted only in established parking areas and not on campus roads, or any loading zones or areas marked for the use of authorised vehicles only. - 11.8 Where a breach of traffic or parking rules is committed, the following penalties for infringement of these rules will apply: - for first infringement or offence, an Authorised College Officer will record vehicle registration number and issue a written 'first' parking warning notice; - (2) for second and subsequent infringements or offences, an Authorised College Officer will record vehicle registration number, issue a 'second' parking notice and attach a wheel clamp to the vehicle.
-The driver shall then be required to pay a minimum fine of \$50. - 11.9 Students may appeal in writing to the Dean and Director against imposition of any penalty for infringement of traffic and parking rules.
+7.5 Where a breach of traffic or parking rules is committed, the following penalties for infringement of these rules will apply:

+(1) for first infringement or offence, an Authorised College Officer will record vehicle registration number and issue a written 'first' parking warning notice;

+(2) for second and subsequent infringements or offences, an Authorised College Officer will record vehicle registration number, issue a 'second' parking notice and attach a wheel clamp to the vehicle.
+The driver shall then be required to pay a minimum fine of \$50.
-12. GRADUATION

-- 12.1 A Graduation Ceremony is held each year for students eligible to receive an award having satisfied all requirements specified in University, College and Course Academic Rules.
-Upon official notification of the date of the Graduation Ceremony for the conferring of the award, students are required to advise the College Student Administration office if they are unable to be present or wish, for any reason to graduate in absentia. - 12.2 Students graduating in absentia may collect their testamurs from the College Student Administration office, two weeks after the official Graduation Ceremony.
-Otherwise students may have them posted by arranging to pay all postage costs associated with the delivery of the testamur. - 12.3 Students graduating in absentia who have not collected testamurs within a reasonable time following the Graduation Ceremony, as specified by the Dean and Director, will be required to pay a handling and storage fee to the College.

-13. ACADEMIC DRESS

-Graduands will be required to wear the academic dress determined by the Council of the University of New South Wales.

-14. APPLICATION OF RULES

-Any student who requires information on the application of any College Academic Rule or any General Rule and Procedures for Students may make inquiries at the Student Administration office of the College.

-Information Key: Applies to all courses offered

-The following is the key to the information which may be supplied about each subject:

-S1 Session 1, S2 Session 2

-F Session 1 plus Session 2, i.e. full year

-S1 or S2 Session 1 or Session 2, i.e. choice of either session

-SS single session, but which session taught is not known at time of publication

-CCH class contact hours

-L Lecture, followed by hours per week

-T Laboratory/Tutorial Studio, followed by hours per week

-HPW hours per week

-C Credit or Credit units

-CR Credit Level

-DN Distinction

-HD High Distinction

-X External

-Undergraduate Study
+7.6 Students may appeal in writing to the Dean and Director against imposition of any penalty for infringement of traffic and parking rules.

-Bachelor of Fine Arts - BFA
+4800 Bachelor of Fine Arts BFA